leonawicz/alfresco/README.md

 -   Fire events processing immediately following ALFRESCO runs
 -   Post-ALFRESCO run, automated Shiny app creation.
 -   Hierarchical data extractions from ALFRESCO run output geotiff map sets.
--   Calculations for burn area ratios across fire management scenarios.
+-   Calculations for burn area ratios across multiple ALFRESCO run scenarios.
 -   Copying and organizing subsets of ALFRESCO outputs for consecutive model runs and in preparation for other analyses.
+-   Generating fire management options ratios geotiffs and related graphics.

 This is a subset of eventual functionality.
 The package is under active development.